 2-factor authentication (2FA) is one of the best ways to secure account access - for any platform, WordPress included.
 It presents an extra obstacle, another layer of complexity to unauthorised account access.

-When we talk about the Shield's email-based 2FA settings, it is very important to know the difference between the User Email Address and your WordPress Site Email Address:
+Before you start using Shield's email-based 2FA, it is very important to know the difference between the User Email Address and your WordPress Site Email Address:

 - 2FA: User Email Address - Every user name is connected with the specific email address.
 When you try to login with one username, verification email will always be sent to the email address connected with that user name.

 2FA: WordPress Site Email Address - Is your site email address.
 By default, Shield uses that email address for reports sending.
 If you want be sure what your site email address is, go to your WordPress Dashboard and see Settings > General Settings.

 If you want to see email address Shield uses for reports sending, go to Shield plugin > Config > General > Reporting section > Report Email option.
 In case you want to change email address, enter the one you want into the Report Email field.

 Also, you might experience email deliverability issue.
 This is a major problem for site admins.

 Shield calls the standard WordPress function for sending email.
 It does nothing more.
 The reliable sending of email on a WordPress site is the responsibility of the site.
 If a site isn't configured to properly send emails, it can work for a while, it can work for some emails and not others, and it can stop working at any time.

 It's highly recommended to assess your email deliverability on your WordPress site by using a dedicated and properly configured email system such as the one we personally use - Postmark.

 How to set-up Shield's email-based 2FA